ellisonleao/magictools/README.md

 - :moneybag: [FilterForge](https://www.filterforge.com/) - A plugin for Adobe Photoshop that allows you to build your own filters.
 - :free: [Live Normal](https://tenebrislab.github.io/livenormal/) - An Android and iOS app for generating seamless materials on the go.
 You take a photo, and Live Normal creates a tile-able texture and generates texture maps ready for a PBR engine of your choice.
+- :free: [PixelChart Normal Map Generator](https://pixelchart.app/tools/normal-map-generator/) - Turns an image into normal, height and ambient occlusion maps with a live WebGL lit preview.
+Exports PNG or ZIP, runs entirely in the browser.
 - :moneybag: [PixPlant](http://www.pixplant.com/) - PixPlant is a smart 3D texturing tool that creates high quality normal, displacement, specular maps and seamless textures from photos.

 #### Character Generators